-Crit eria Indicators 7.3 Waste is reduced, recycled, reused and disposed of in an environmentally and 7.3.1 A waste management plan which includes reduction, recycling, reusing, and disposal based on toxicity and hazardous characteristics is documented and implemented.
-Reduced pollution; Resource use minimized socially responsible manner.
-7.3.2 Properdisposal of waste material, according to procedures that are fully understood by workers and managers, is demonstrated.
-1 7.3.3 The unit of certification does not use open fire for waste disposal.
-7.4 Practices maintain soil fertility at, or where possible improve soil fertility to, a level that 7.4.1 Goodagriculturalpractices, as contained in SOPs, are followed to manage soil fertility to optimize yield and minimize environmental impacts.
-Reduced pollution; Resource use minimized; Productivity optimized ensures optimal and sustained yield.
+Criteria Indicator ToC Outcomes 7.3 Waste is reduced, recycled, reused and disposed of in an environmentally and 7.3.1 A waste management plan which includes reduction, recycling, reusing, and disposal based on toxicity and hazardous characteristics, is documented and implemented.
+Reduced pollution; Resource use minimised; socially responsible manner.
+7.3.2 understood by workers and managers, is demonstrated.
+7.3.3 The unit of certification does not use open fire for waste disposal.
+7.4 Practices maintain soil fertility at, or where possible improve soil fertility to, a level that 7.4.1 Good agriagricultural practices, as contained in SOPs, are followed to manage soil fertility to optimize yield and minimize environmental impacts.
+Reduced pollution; Resource use minimised; Productivity optimised ensures optimal and sustained yield.
 7.4.2 Periodic tissue and soil sampling is carried out to monitor and manage changes in soil fertility and plant health.
 U 7.4.3 A nutrient recycling strategy is in place, which includes the recycling of Empty Fruit Bunches (EFB), Palm Oil Mill Effluent (POME), palm residues and optimal use of inorganic fertilisers.
 7.4.4 Records of fertiliser inputs are maintained.